 When a phase is entered it has one composition set with index 1 and a phase tuple is created with the same index as the phase and the composition set index equal to 1.
-When a new composition set is entered for a phase, either by the user or by the software itself, for example the grid minimizer, the phase tuple index for the new composition set will be higher than any of the phases and have as values the phase number and a composition set number 2 or higher.
+When a new composition set is entered for a phase, either by the user or by the software itself, for example by the grid minimizer, the phase tuple index for the new composition set will be higher than any of the existing phases and have as values the phase number and a composition set number 2 or higher.
+Redundant phase tuples created by the grid minimizer are normally removed automatically after a calculation.